By Kevin Nelson

 For this to work, you need to have updated your profile on the platform.
 You don’t want your potential employer finding very little information about you after you’ve listed it.
 You can have more security settings if you don’t want your personal images seen.
 You should also have a decent account name, preferably just your official names to create a professional brand.

 2. Have a Simple Professional Summary

 Have a professional summary the beginning of your resume

 You don’t want to overburden the employer by having too much information on your summary.
 It may end up looking fake.
 The less, the better!
-Therefore, instead of writing words like, a great team player, endeavor to demonstrate this by using examples of situations which brought out such a quality in you.
+Therefore, instead of writing words like, a great team player, endeavor to demonstrate this by using examples of situations that brought out such quality in you.
 For example, leading a volunteer team.